iqbalizan/resq-helmet/README.md

 ---

-# Note
+## Note

-The source code is kept private.
-This repository is intended to showcase the project architecture, implementation, and outcomes for portfolio purposes.
+This repository is intended to showcase the project architecture, implementation, and outcomes.
+Some supporting files used during development are not included.

 ---

-# Author
+## Project Team

+This project was developed collaboratively as part of an academic group project.

+## Authors

-**Muhammad Iqbal Bin Izan**
+- Muhammad Iqbal Bin Izan
+- Muhammad Luqman Hakim Bin Abdul Razak
+- Mohamad Najmudin Hakimi Bin Mohd Mohaidin
+- Hairie Aqmal Bin Dannie Azlan

+## Academic Information

 Bachelor of Mechatronic Engineering with Honours

 Universiti Malaysia Perlis (UniMAP)

+## Repository Maintainer

+Muhammad Iqbal Bin Izan